Canonical systems and their limits on stable curves: Introduction

-\begin{proof} If $p$ is a smooth point on a non-spinal inseparable component $C$, there is a by Lemma \ref{insep-is-free} a differential on $C$ nonzero at $p$ and zero on $\overline{X-C}$. \end{proof} An inseparable semistable curve $X$ is said to be \emph{ PHEL} (acronym for pseudo-hyperelliptic), if the canonical system $|\omega_X|$ fails to define en embedding.
+\begin{proof} If $p$ is a smooth point on a non-separating-line inseparable component $C$ of $X$, there is a by Lemma \ref{insep-is-free} a differential on $C$ nonzero at $p$, and using the natural map $H^0(\omega_C)\to H^0(\omega_X)$, this may be extended to a dualizing differential on $X$ that is zero on $\overline{X-C}$. \end{proof} An inseparable semistable curve $X$ is said to be \emph{ PHEL} (acronym for pseudo-hyperelliptic), if the canonical system $|\omega_X|$ fails to define en embedding.
 This includes all semistable curves or arithmetic genus 0 or 1.
 A stable pair $(X,p)$ with $X$ inseparable is said to be PHEL if $|\omega_X|$ is ramified at $p$.
-This terminology is temporary because we will see later that PHEL is equivalent to another notion, to be defined below even for possibly separated curves, that we will call 'hyperelliptic'. \begin{lem} Suppose $(X,p)$ is \phel, inseparable, and singular. (i) If $X$ is irreducible of arithmetic genus $>1$, the canonical system of $X$ defines a 2:1 map to a smooth rational curve, ramified on $p$. (ii) If $X$ is reducible and $p$ lies on an irreducible component $C$ of positive arithmetic genus, then $C$ meets the rest of $X$ in precisely 2 points $p_1,p_2$; if $C$ has genus $>1$ then $C$ is \phel and its $g^1_2$ contains $2p$ and $p_1+p_2$. \end{lem} \begin{proof} (i) is a special case of Proposition \ref{insep-hel}. (ii) follows from the fact that for any Cartier divisor of degree $>2$, $\omega_C(D)$ is very ample.
-Of course, $C$ cannot meet the rest of $X$ in $<2$ points. \end{proof} \newsection{2-inseparables and separation by the Canonical system}\lbl{2-insep} We will see that point separation (very ampleness) properties of the canonical system are closely related to \emph{ separating binodes}.
-First some definitions and remarks. \begin{itemize}\item A pair of nodes on a nodal curve $X$ is called a \emph{binode}.
-A binode $(\theta_1, \theta_2)$ is \emph{properly separating} or a \emph{bisep}, for short, if each $\theta_i$ is nonseparating but $X-\{\theta_1, \theta_2\}$ is disconnected, hence necessarily has exactly 2 connected components whose closures are called the left and right parts of $(\theta_1, \theta_2)$, denoted $\lf{X}(\theta_1, \theta_2), \rt{X}(\theta_1, \theta_2)$; in particular, $\vtheta=(\theta_1, \theta_2)$ itself will have a left and right preimages denoted $\lf{\vtheta}, \rt{\vtheta}$.
+This terminology is temporary because we will see later that PHEL is equivalent to another notion, to be defined below even for possibly separated curves, that we will call 'hyperelliptic'. \begin{lem} Suppose $(X,p)$ is \phel with $X$ inseparable and singular. (i) If $X$ is irreducible of arithmetic genus $>1$, the canonical system of $X$ defines a 2:1 map to a smooth rational curve, ramified on $p$. (ii) If $X$ is reducible and $p$ lies on an irreducible component $C$ of positive arithmetic genus, then $C$ meets the rest of $X$ in precisely 2 points $p_1,p_2$; if $C$ has genus $>1$ then $C$ is \phel and its $g^1_2$ contains $2p$ and $p_1+p_2$. \end{lem} \begin{proof} (i) is a special case of Proposition \ref{insep-hel}. (ii) follows from the fact that for any Cartier divisor $D$ of degree $>2$, $\omega_C(D)$ is very ample.
+Of course by inseparability, $C$ cannot meet the rest of $X$ in $<2$ points. \end{proof} \newsection{2-inseparables and separation by the Canonical system}\lbl{2-insep} The purpose of this section is to develop some lemmas needed in the proof of the main result.
+These lemmas concern the relation between point separation (very ampleness) properties of the canonical system and some of its twists and \emph{ separating binodes} of the curve.
+They also yield short proofs of results of Catanese \cite{catanese-gorenstein} and others classifying the 2-inseparable nodal (more generally, Gorenstein) curves whose dualizing sheaf is not very ample, and characterization of the limits of hyperelliptic curves (Proposition \ref{hel-2-insep-thm}).
+First some definitions and remarks that will be used throughout the paper. \begin{propdef} \begin{enumerate}\item A pair of nodes on a nodal curve $X$ is called a \emph{binode}.
+A binode $(\theta_1, \theta_2)$ is \emph{properly separating} or a \emph{bisep}, for short, if each $\theta_i$ is nonseparating but $X-\{\theta_1, \theta_2\}$ is disconnected, hence necessarily has exactly 2 connected components whose closures are- at this point, arbitrarily- designated the \emph{ left} and \emph{right sides} of $(\theta_1, \theta_2)$, denoted $\lf{X}(\theta_1, \theta_2), \rt{X}(\theta_1, \theta_2)$; in particular, $\vtheta=(\theta_1, \theta_2)$ itself will have a left and right preimages denoted $\lf{\vtheta}\subset\lf{X}(\vtheta), \rt{\vtheta}\subset\rt{X}(\vtheta)$.
 A subcurve of $X$ of the form $\lf{X}(\theta), \rt{X}(\theta)$ for a sep or bisep $\theta$ is simply called a \emph{side} of $X$.
 We will call a subset $\theta$ of $X$ a *-sep if it is either a sep or bisep. \item A nodal curve is \emph{2-inseparable} if it is not disconnected by removal of any 2 or fewer nodes. \item The \emph{2-separation} of $X$ is the blowing-up of all seps and biseps.
-The connected components of the 2-separation are called \emph{2-components} of $X$. \item A 2-component is always inseparable.
-(Let $\theta$ be a sep of a 2-component $Y$, necessarily not a sep of $X$.
-If $\vtheta=(\theta_1, \theta_2)$ is a bisep of $X$ contained in $Y$ and $\vtheta\subset \lf{Y}(\theta)$ or $\vtheta\subset \rt{Y}(\theta)$, $\theta$ is already a sep on $X$.
-Otherwise, $(\theta_1, \theta)$ is a bisep on $X$, contradiction.
-A sep of $X$ contained in $Y$ leads to a similar contradiction. ) \item An \emph{$r$-interlace} is by definition a nodal curve of genus $g=r-1$ of the form
+The connected components of the 2-separation are called \emph{2-components} of $X$.